2006 California elections

-The California state elections, 2006 took place on November 7, 2006.
-Necessary primary elections were held on June 6.
+Elections were held in California on November 7, 2006.
+Primary elections were held on June 6.
 Among the elections that took place were all the seats of the California's State Assembly, 20 seats of the State Senate, seven constitutional officers, and all the seats of the Board of Equalization.
 Votes on retention of two Supreme Court justices and various Courts of Appeal judges were also held.
 Five propositions were also up for approval.